-The NSX Manager virtual appliance is a purpose built Linux based VM.
-Access to NSX Manager is limited to SSH (if enabled) or console access.
+The NSX Manager virtual application appliance is a purpose built Linux based VM.
+Access to the VM is limited to SSH (if enabled) or console access.
 Access via console or ssh should only be enabled when required for troubleshooting.

 Configuration through NSX Manager